 An analysis of cities and urban phenomena in preindustrial, industrial, and postindustrial societies with an emphasis on European and U.S. urbanization.
-A comparison of social scientific "theories" used to explain these same phenomena.
+A comparison of social scientific theories used to explain urban dynamics, processes, and policies.
 Carries social science divisional credit in CAS.
 4 cr.

 CAS SO 352

 Considers the biological and social organization of masculinities; the ways culture reproduces/articulates masculinities, particularly with regard to race and class; how masculine identities are expressed; male privilege; alternative masculinities; and what is at stake in negotiating contemporary masculinities.
 4 cr.